-Previously only InfluxDB was supported as metrics storing datastore – now when running the pgwatch2 daemon it is possible to specify that metrics should be stored also in Graphite.
+Previously, only InfluxDB was supported as metrics storing datastore – now when running the pgwatch2 daemon it is possible to specify that metrics should be stored also in Graphite.
 Use –datastore / –graphite-host / –graphite-port parameters for that.
 Metrics will be stored in the “pgwatch2” namespace then.
-Sadly no out of the box dashboards for Graphite though, so you need to compose them manually, based on Influx ones…
+Sadly there are no out of the box dashboards for Graphite though, so you need to compose them manually, based on Influx ones…

 - SSL support for Grafana and the Web UI

 Previously one could really recommend out-of-the-box image only for local / LAN / datacenter usage, but now with SSL support one can expose both the Web UI (configure the gathered metrics and hosts) and Grafana (graphs on gathere metrics) also over the Internet, given you’ll set some strong passwords of course.
 New self-signed (aka snake oil) SSL cert will generated on every container startup when the below flags are set, so it should be relatively OK.

 docker run ... -e PW2_WEBSSL=1 -e PW2_GRAFANASSL=1 --name pw2 cybertec/pgwatch2

 - Support for the upcoming PostgreSQL version 10